red5pro/red5pro-installer/README.md

 The script requires super user privileges to execute and carry out subtasks.
 Hence you must execute the script as a super user on your linux system (sudo...).

+__NOTE__ : The entire content provided in the 'Linux' directory is required.
+The SSL installation requires the preconfigured 'jee-container.xml' and 'red5.properties' files.

 ## USAGE
 ---